jalal246/move-position/README.md

 # move-position

-> Move element in a given array from one Index to another.
-It can be implemented for one array or multiple arrays with multiple indexes.
+> Move element in a given array from one index to another ..with some extra
+> functions.

 ```bash
 npm install move-position